 Individual face-to-face tuition plus support and guidance via e-mail and telephone (e.g. Self Review and Exit Review and Progression, Negotiated Experiential Learning modules)

-Blended Learning predominantly using a web-based VLE but with additional e-mail/Skype/telephone tutorial support (e.g. distance learning students negotiating their programme)
+Blended Learning predominantly using a web-based VLE but with additional e-mail/Skype/telephone tutorial support (e.g. the Postgraduate Certificate in Regeneration)

 Group Workshops plus online and e-mail support (e.g. Designing Practitioner Research, Taught WBIS modules, Skills and Approaches to Work-based Learning)

 Role play activities and analysis of case studies (Conflict Transformation)

 The use of online discussion groups with certain client groups (WBIS Postgraduate Certificate in Regeneration.)